Select a team member to learn more!

 Elyse earned her B.S. in Biology from Bowling Green State University, and an M.S. in Biology from Purdue University.
 After university, Elyse fell in love with informal education and has worked in various museums for over 6 years.
 She brings her love of science to cars and students every day.
 When she’s not at work, she loves sculpting, crafting, and hanging out with her husband and their dachshund, Max.

 Alishia is a mother of 2 with 4 bonus children and has been married for 8 years.
-She love cars, cooking, and serving her community.
+She loves cars, cooking, and serving her community.
 She lives in Auburn and loves this city!
 She was born and raised in DeKalb County and was a graduate of DeKalb High School and has worked in the community for many years.Alishia majored in Hospitality at Ivy Tech Community College and continues to teach Culinary classes and cook at the restaurant on campus in her spare time.
 She has been a chef for 15 years and chose to use the Event Management side of her studies in 2016 when she joined the staff at the Auburn Cord Duesenberg Automobile Museum as the Events Manager.
 Alishia loves making people happy and finds it rewarding after an event concludes and she knows she was in charge of making their dreams come true.

 Cindy has been employed by the museum since 1994 and has worked in many different capacities here.
 She is in charge of museum memberships and donations.
 Cindy has seen and experienced the vast amount of positive changes here.
-She loves meeting and talking with visitors and members from all over the world!!
+She loves meeting and talking with visitors and members from all over the world!
 She enjoys animals, travel, music, and cooking and hails from Ohio and is an avid Ohio State fan!

 Buildings & Grounds Manager